-(d) A licensed cultivator shall comply with all of the following, in accordance with rules adopted by the Department of Agriculture and Industries:
+1 (d) A licensed cultivator shall comply with all of 2 the following, in accordance with rules adopted by the 3 Department of Agriculture and Industries:

-(1) All facilities shall be protected by a monitored security alarm system, be enclosed, and remain locked at all times.

-(2) All individuals entering and exiting facilities shall be monitored by video surveillance and keypad or access card entry.

-(3) All employees may not have any conviction within 1 2 the past 10 years for a controlled substance-related felony or a controlled substance-related misdemeanor other than a 3 conviction that was overturned on appeal or a charge that was 4 5 expunged pursuant to Chapter 27 of Title 15.
-(4) Cultivars selected by a licensee must be 6 7 approved by the department prior to acquisition of plant material for cultivation.
-8 (e) A cultivator shall be subject to inspection by 9 10 the Department of Agriculture and Industries. (f) The cultivation of cannabis pursuant to this 11 chapter shall be considered an agricultural purpose for 12 13 purposes of Section 40-23-4.
-14 (q) Nothing in this section shall be construed to 15 prohibit the hydroponic growing of cannabis.
-16 (h) The Department of Agriculture and Industries shall consult with the commission when adopting rules pursuant 17 18 to this article. §20-2A-63.
-19 20 (a) (1) A processor license authorizes all of the 21 following: 22 a.
-The purchase or transfer of cannabis from a 23 cultivator.
-24 b.
-The processing of cannabis into medical cannabis 25 which shall include properly packaging and labeling medical cannabis products, in accordance with this section.
-26 c.
-The sale or transfer of medical cannabis to a dispensary.
+- (1) All facilities shall be protected by a monitored security alarm system, be enclosed, and remain locked at all times. - (2) All individuals entering and exiting facilities shall be monitored by video surveillance and keypad or access card entry. - (3) All employees may not have any conviction within the past 10 years for a controlled substance-related felony or a controlled substance-related misdemeanor other than a conviction that was overturned on appeal or a charge that was expunged pursuant to Chapter 27 of Title 15. - (4) Cultivars selected by a licensee must be approved by the department prior to acquisition of plant material for cultivation. - (e) A cultivator shall be subject to inspection by the Department of Agriculture and Industries. - (f) The cultivation of cannabis pursuant to this chapter shall be considered an agricultural purpose for purposes of Section 40-23-4. - (g) Nothing in this section shall be construed to prohibit the hydroponic growing of cannabis. - (h) The Department of Agriculture and Industries shall consult with the commission when adopting rules pursuant to this article.

+4 \$20-2A-63.
+2711 71 62
-3 (2) A processor license authorizes the processor to 4 transfer medical cannabis only by means of a secure 5 transporter.

-6 (b) The commission shall issue no more than four 7 processor licenses.

-8 (c) All medical cannabis products must be medical 9 grade product, manufactured using documented good quality 10 practices, such that the product is shown to meet intended 11 levels of purity and be reliably free of toxins and 12 contaminants.
-Medical cannabis products may not contain any 13 additives other than pharmaceutical grade excipients.

-(d) Medical cannabis products may not be processed into a form that is attractive to or targets children, including all of the following which are prohibited:
+- 2 (a) (1) A processor license authorizes all of the 3 following: - a.
+The purchase or transfer of cannabis from a 4 5 cultivator. - b.
+The processing of cannabis into medical cannabis which shall include properly packaging and labeling medical cannabis products, in accordance with this section. - c.
+The sale or transfer of medical cannabis to a 10 dispensary. - (2) A processor license authorizes the processor to transfer medical cannabis only by means of a secure transporter. - (b) The commission shall issue no more than four processor licenses. - (c) All medical cannabis products must be medical grade product, manufactured using documented good quality practices, and meet Good Manufacturing Practices, such that the product is shown to meet intended levels of purity and be reliably free of toxins and contaminants.
+Medical cannabis products may not contain any additives other than pharmaceutical grade excipients. - (d) Medical cannabis products may not be processed into a form that is attractive to or targets children, including all of the following which are prohibited:

-(1) Any product bearing any resemblance to a cartoon character, fictional character whose target audience is children or youth, or pop culture figure.
+1 (1) Any product bearing any resemblance to a cartoon 2 character, fictional character whose target audience is 3 children or youth, or pop culture figure.